PARIS 4 IN A NUTSHELL

 Finally le Marais in Paris 4 is also the heart of the main Jewish community in the city.
 Cross Rue Rivoli and you can enjoy the particular atmosphere of a little Shtetl in the Pletzl (=little square in Yiddish) of Paris.
 The first Jewish community settled in this area during the XIIIth century.
 From 1881 Ashkenazi Jews began to flock to France fleeing the persecutions and they lodged in Paris with their coreligionists established in le Marais.
 More than half of people living in the Pletzl died in the Nazi concentration camps but the ones who survived managed to keep the Pletzl’s spirit until our days: street merchants, orthodox Jews with their recognizable hats, boulangeries proposing the Hallot and other Jewish delicacies and even a Schnorrer (rue des Rosiers).

-TOP SIGHTS IN PARIS 4
+TOURIST PLACES IN PARIS 4

 No surprises here: you can find all these places on all the guidebooks about Paris so no article talking about the 4th arrondissement would be complete without these Paris tourist places.
 If you are visiting Paris for the first time you will like to visit some of them, they are very touristy but beautiful !